Emergence and Correspondence for String Theory Black Holes: The Ontology of Black Hole Microstates

 This topic obviously bears on whether the Strominger-Vafa argument counts as an explanation of black hole entropy.
 For if the two systems can be thought of as being the same, then there is little reason to doubt that the argument is explanatory.
 But it is by no means obvious that they are in fact the same---and if not, one may indeed wonder whether \emph{black hole} entropy has been explained by the D-brane state-counting.
 String-theory critic Lee Smolin, upon learning of the state counting by Strominger and Vafa through a seminar on the subject by Juan Maldacena in 1996, put the question of physical equivalence as follows: ``The thermodynamical properties of the two systems are identical.
 Thus, by studying the thermodynamics of extremal branes wrapped around the extra dimensions, we can reproduce the thermodynamic properties of extremal black holes."
 Still, one may ask whether ``a genuine explanation of the entropy and temperature of black holes" had been provided, since ``the piles of branes are not black holes, because the gravitational force has been turned off."
 Smolin dubbed the view that the two models are physically inequivalent, the ``pessimistic point of view", which holds that ``the relationship between the two systems is probably an accidental result of the fact that both have a lot of extra symmetry."
 The opposite view, that the models are physically equivalent, was dubbed the ``optimist" viewpoint, namely the view that black holes ``can be understood" as D-branes and that the symmetries ``simply allow us to calculate more precisely."\footnote{Smolin (2006:~pp.~139-141).
 Gravity physicist Ted Jacobson voiced similar reservations: ``[B]efore AdS/CFT, there was this wonderful state-counting [...] but the connection for me with black holes was really indirect, because they were weak coupling phenomena, and there wasn't actually a black hole there, it's just a stack of D-branes.
-If you turn the coupling constant up [...] non-renormalisation theorems from supersymmetry tell you that the state counting result must be preserved" and thus one could ``make a black hole"; yet even if the numbers for the entropy matched, there was no certainty that a quantum description of black hole (from which one could for instance infer that information was not lost in black hole evaporation) had resulted, Jacobson suggested (interview with S.~De Haro, Seven Pines Symposium, Stillwater MN, 20 May 2017).} To sum up: the assessment of ontology bears on whether an explanation for the black hole entropy can be claimed.
+If you turn the coupling constant up [...] non-renormalisation theorems from supersymmetry tell you that the state counting result must be preserved" and thus one could ``make a black hole"; yet even if the numbers for the entropy matched, there was no certainty that a quantum description of black hole (from which one could for instance infer that information was not lost in black hole evaporation) had resulted, Jacobson suggested (interview with S.~De Haro, Seven Pines Symposium, Stillwater MN, 20 May 2017).
+Similar criticism was raised by quantum gravity scholar Carlo Rovelli, who compared the string result to a related result in loop quantum gravity: ``Black holes thermodynamics is definitely a success of string theory, and in my opinion, the strongest evidence for its physical relevance.
+A similar success can be claimed by loop gravity.
+Both successes are partial in my opinion.
+The string derivation is still confined to, or around, extreme situations, as far as I know, and since it is based on mapping the physical black-hole solution into a different solution, it fails to give us a direct-hand concrete understanding of the relevant black hole degrees of freedom, as far as I can see.
+The loop derivation of black hole entropy gives a clear and compelling physical picture of the relevant degrees of freedom contributing to the entropy, but it is based on tuning a free parameter to get the correct Bekenstein-Hawking entropy coefficients, and this does not sound satisfactory to me either'' (Rovelli 2013: p.
+16). } To sum up: the assessment of ontology bears on whether an explanation for the black hole entropy can be claimed.